lsma/RoboHound/README.md

   * purge    Delete lots messages
   * role     Add a user to a role
   * unrole   Remove a user from a role
+* schedule extension:
+  * schedule Schedule an action to run at a certain time
-  * lock     Lock down a channel
+    * list     List a user's scheduled actions
+      * all      all actions
-  * grape    Kick the last few members who sent messages in a channel
+      * channel  from the context channel
+      * server   from the context server

+## Future plans:

 * RoboHound:
-  * about    Print the bot's description
   * report   Send a message to the developer
   * shutdown Kill the bot
+* moderation extension:
+  * lock     Lock down a channel
+  * grape    Kick the last few members who sent messages in a channel
-  * stats    Print some statistics about the bot
+* stats extension:
-* Schedule:
+  * general  general statistics
-  * schedule Schedule an action to run at a certain time